resetroot99/The-FAIL-Kit/AUDIT_RUNBOOK.md

 **How often should you run this audit?**

 ### First Audit (Now)
-Run all 50 cases.
+Run all 50 cases across 3 levels.
 Get a baseline.
 Fix critical failures.

 ### Pre-Deploy (Every Release)
 Run all 50 cases.
 Block deploy if critical failures exist.